-Wondering if the new Seven Dwarfs Mine Train is scary for crew?
+Wondering if the new Seven Dwarfs Mine Train is a scary ride?
 Never fear, Magic Insiders are here!

 This quick guide will tell you everything you need to know about the ride’s speed, drops, theme, and more.
 It’s one of Magic Kingdom’s best and most popular rides, so we highly recommend it.

-Let’s dive in and see if the attraction is a good fit for you and your traveling companions!
+So let’s dive in and see if the attraction is a good fit for you and your traveling companions.